conanzhangtech/conanzhang.tech/exampleSite/content/terms-of-use.md

 #### 1. Acceptance of Terms

-By accessing and using the website www.conanzhang.tech (also referred to as Facets of Conan ZHANG), you accept and agree to be bound by these Terms of Use.
+By accessing and using the website conanzhang.tech (also referred to as Facets of Conan ZHANG), you accept and agree to be bound by these Terms of Use.
 If you do not agree to these terms, please do not use our website.

 #### 2. Changes to Terms